In the field of machine learning, the branch of supervised learning is focuse on the regression task, .

 The square exponential (SE) kernel, also known as the radial basis function (RBF) kernel, is probably the most used kernel in GP regression.
 The SE kernel is a stationary kernel since it depends on the difference between two points,

-Each formula defines the characteristic length-scale for each dimension.
-Depending on the user, the SE kernel can be isotropic, all formula have the same value, or anisotropic, each formula has a different value.
-As it was mentioned in the previous section, the values of each formula are optimized by maximizing the logarithm of the marginal likelihood.
+Each defines the characteristic length-scale for each dimension.
+Depending on the user, the SE kernel can be isotropic, all have the same value, or anisotropic, each has a different value.
+As it was mentioned in the previous section, the values of each are optimized by maximizing the logarithm of the marginal likelihood.
 The training of an isotropic SE kernel is faster since the total number of parameters in the kernel is one, while anisotropic SE kernels have d parameters, d is the dimension of x.
 The SE kernel is infinitely differentiable.

 Matern kernel